-The BIMS PhD Rotation Program augments the traditional direct admission model by providing the opportunity for motivated prospective students to enter the BIMS Graduate Program and become engaged in biomedical research training by rotating through multiple research labs over the course of one academic year prior to pairing with a faculty mentor.
-Rotations serve as a mechanism for laboratory and faculty mentor selection and are an important opportunity for students to receive training in laboratory-specific techniques, methods, and instrumentation that will help them prepare for success as a doctoral student and in their future career path.
+The Biomedical Sciences (BIMS) PhD Rotation Program augments the traditional direct admission model by providing the opportunity for motivated prospective students to enter the BIMS Graduate Program and become engaged in biomedical research training by rotating through multiple research labs over the course of one academic year prior to pairing with a faculty mentor.
+Rotations serve as a mechanism for laboratory and faculty mentor selection and are an important opportunity for students to receive training in laboratory-specific techniques, methods, and instrumentation that will help them prepare for success as doctoral students and in their future career paths.

 Laboratory Selection: Upon admission, rotations students will choose three laboratories from a list of faculty participating in the BIMS PhD Rotation Program that year and will spend eight weeks in each of the laboratories during their first year.